 Recovery-sensitive psychotherapy helps navigate the goals of recovery, such as confronting relapse.
-This subject we all wish we didn’t have to write about, but the truth is that throughout early recovery danger of relapse is everpresent.
+While unpleasant, the truth of addiction is that throughout early recovery, the danger of relapse is ever-present.

 Psychotherapy Treatment Programs